Pressure Injuries

 Key Points

-• Pressure injuries can develop secondary to immobilization and hospitalization, particularly in patients who are elderly, incontinent, or undernourished.
+• Pressure injuries can develop secondary to immobilization and hospitalization, particularly in patients who are > 65 years old or neonates, and those with incontinence, or undernourishment.

 • Base the risk of pressure injury on a standardized scaling system as well as on the assessment of skilled clinicians.

-• Pressure injuries are staged according to depth, but tissue damage may be deeper and more severe than is evident from the physical examination.
+• Pressure injuries are staged according to depth, but tissue damage may be deeper and more severe than is evident from the physical examination alone.

 • Assess patients with pressure injuries for local wound infection (sometimes manifesting as failure to heal), sinus tracts, cellulitis, bacteremic spread (eg, with endocarditis or meningitis), osteomyelitis, and undernutrition.